BlackCat Ransomware: the attack that has companies around the world worried

 • The cyber incident response plan should include response and notification procedures for ransomware incidents.
 We recommend the CISA and Multi-State Information and Sharing Center (MS-ISAC) Joint Ransomware Guide for more details on creating a cyber incident response plan.

-• The recovery plan should address how to operate if you lose access to or control of critical functions.
-CISA offers no-cost, non-technical cyber resilience assessments to help organisations assess their operational resilience and cyber security practices.
+• The recovery plan should address how to operate if you lose access or control of critical functions.
+CISA offers no-cost, non-technical cyber resilience assessments to help organizations evaluate their operational resilience and cyber security practices.

 3. Mitigate vulnerabilities and misconfigurations of Internet-facing services to reduce the risk of actors exploiting this attack surface:

 a.
-Employ best practices for using Remote Desktop Protocol (RDP) and other remote desktop services.
-Threat actors often gain initial access to a network through exposed and poorly secured remote services and later propagate the ransomware
+Employ best practices for the use of Remote Desktop Protocol (RDP) and other remote desktop services.
+Threat actors usually gain initial access to a network via exposed and poorly protected remote services and subsequently propagate the ransomware

-Audit the network for systems using RDP, close unused RDP ports, apply account locks after a specified number of attempts, apply multi-factor authentication (MFA), and log RDP login attempts.
+Audit the network for systems using RDP, unused closed RDP ports, apply account locks after a specified number of attempts, apply multi-factor authentication (MFA) and record RDP login attempts.

 b.
 Perform regular vulnerability scans to identify and resolve vulnerabilities, especially those in Internet-facing devices.
-CISA offers a variety of free cyber hygiene services, including vulnerability scanning, to help critical infrastructure organizations assess, identify, and reduce their exposure to cyber threats such as ransomware.
-By taking advantage of these services, organizations of any size will receive recommendations on ways to reduce their risk and mitigate attack vectors.
+CISA offers a range of free cyber hygiene services, including vulnerability scanning, to help critical infrastructure organizations assess, identify and reduce their exposure to cyber threats such as ransomware.
+By taking advantage of these services, organizations of any size will receive recommendations on ways to reduce their risks and mitigate attack vectors.

 c.
-Update software, including operating systems, applications, and firmware, in a timely manner.
-Prioritize timely remediation of critical vulnerabilities and vulnerabilities in Internet-facing servers - as well as Internet data processing software, web browsers, browser plug-ins, and document readers.
-If rapid remediation is not feasible, implement vendor-provided mitigations.
+Update software, including operating systems, applications and firmware, in a timely manner.
+Prioritize timely patching of critical vulnerabilities and vulnerabilities in Internet-facing servers - as well as Internet data processing software, web browsers, browser plug-ins and document readers.
+If rapid remediation is not feasible, implement mitigations made available by the vendor.

 d.
-Make sure that the devices are configured correctly and security features are enabled; for example, disable ports and protocols that are not being used for a business purpose.
+Make sure that the devices are configured correctly and the security features activated; for example, disabling ports and protocols that are not being used for a business purpose.

-4. Reduce the risk of phishing e-mails e-mails reaching end users:
+4. Reduce the risk of phishing reaching end users:

 a.
 Enabling spam filters.